dimforge/rapier/python/docs/api/serde.rst

 Snapshots are **not** tagged with the ``(dim, scalar)`` flavor that produced them.
 Restoring an f32 snapshot through ``rapier3d_f64.PhysicsWorld.restore(...)`` will silently misinterpret the floats.
-See :doc:`../limitations` for the long version.
+Always restore a snapshot through the same flavor that produced it.